thompson-dean/Poetic/README.md

 **What I learned building this app**

-_Core Data, Result, @escaping, debouncing searches, Share Sheets, ContextMenu, MVVM, tracking app state using enums, tracking errors with enums, UIViewRepresentable_ <br>
+_Core Data, Result, @escaping, debouncing searches, Share Sheets, ContextMenu, MVVM, tracking app state using enums, tracking errors with enums, UIViewRepresentable, UserNotifications, filter _ <br>
 It was really fun to dive into the deep end and try out building an app by myself.
 I'd like to thank 100 Days of SwiftUI by Paul Hudson that fueled me with the necessary knowledge to complete this application.
 If you are learning Swift, be sure to check out his courses.